-Although most people with COVID-19 have mild illness (81%), approximately 14% will develop more severe symptoms requiring oxygen therapy, and about 5% will require intensive care.
-(3) Mild illness associated with COVID-19 includes those with uncomplicated upper respiratory tract infections, with non-specific symptoms such as: fever, fatigue, cough, anorexia, malaise, muscle pain, sore dyspnea, nasal congestion or headache.
-(3) Severe symptoms of COVID-19 such as pneumonia and marked hypoxia appear to be more common in older people, the immunosuppressed or those with long-term conditions such as diabetes, cancer and chronic lung disease.
-(4) Pregnant people do not appear to be at higher risk of infection with COVID-19 than the general population.
-(4) WHO guidance on provision of home care for people with confirmed or suspected COVID-19 infection indicates that people with COVID-19 with mild illness may be cared for at home unless there is a concern about rapid deterioration (i.e., people with comorbidities) or an inability to promptly return to hospital.
-(5) Further, WHO indicates that home care is indicated for those who refuse hospitalization following an informed choice discussion, and when inpatient care is unavailable or unsafe (e.g. capacity is limited, and resources are unable to meet the demand for healthcare services).
-(5) The WHO home care guidance does not provide recommendations specifically for intrapartum pregnant population with mild illness.
-(5)
+Pregnant people do not appear to be at higher risk of infection with COVID-19 than the general population (3), although the variants of concern (VOCs) accounted for in Ontario are associated with increased transmissibility (4) and there are concerns about increased severity of disease including increased need for ventilation and intensive care among the pregnant population, including pregnant individuals with no other known risk factors.
+(5) WHO guidance provision for people home care with confirmed suspected COVID-19 infection indicates that people with COVID-19 with mild illness may be cared for at home unless there is a concern about rapid deterioration or an inability to promptly return to hospital.
+(6) Further, WHO indicates that home care is indicated for those who refuse hospitalization following an informed choice discussion, and when inpatient care is unavailable or unsafe (e.g. capacity is limited, and resources are unable to meet the demand for healthcare services).
+(6)